 Korin had been born into a wealthy household because his father was a thriving merchant.
-More important, his father had a keen eye for art.
-Given this reality, he nurtured his son and gave him a firm foundation.
+More important, his father had a keen eye for art therefore he nurtured his son and gave him a firm foundation.
 This proved to be a rich blessing because Korin was blessed with amazing skills and he also had something new to offer the art world.

 It is certainly true that Korin admired Hon’ami Koetsu and Tawaraya Sotatsu because both individuals influenced him.
 Therefore, aspects of this influence can be felt within the “heart” of Korin but this gifted artist also had his own distinctive style.

-For example, Korin focused on bold designs and he utilized contrasting colors and the power of this can be felt deeply within his artwork.
+For example Korin focused on bold designs and he utilized contrasting colors and the power of this can be felt deeply within his artwork.
 Also, Korin would manipulate space and sometimes he would disregard the conventions of his day.
-This applies to rejecting pure realism within his art and manipulating nature in order to expose the beauty he witnessed.
-Therefore, while Korin respected Koetsu and Sotatsu to the full he also had his own unique style and this attracted Hoitsu.
+This applies to rejecting pure realism within his art and manipulating nature in order to expose the beauty he saw within his world.
+Therefore, while Korin respected Koetsu and Sotatsu to the full, he also had his own unique style and clearly this attracted Hoitsu.

-If you look at the White and Red Plum Blossoms by Korin it is clear that the angle of the viewer – and that of the artist – is extremely fascinating.
-At first, it isn’t noticeable to many individuals because everything appears normal.
-However, the more you look then clearly the angle is intriguing from a Western art point of view.
+If you look at the White and Red Plum Blossoms by Korin it is clear that the angle of the viewer and that of the artist is fascinating.
+At first, it isn’t noticeable to lay people because everything appears normal but the more you look then clearly the angle is intriguing from a Western art point of view.

 On the following website (http://www.all-art.org) it is commentated that “Ogata Korin used none of these Western perspective conventions.
 He showed the two plum trees as seen from a position on the ground, while viewers look down on the stream between them from above.
 Less concerned with locating the trees and stream in space than with composing shapes on a surface, the painter played the water’s gently swelling curves against the jagged contours of the branches and trunks.
 Neither the French nor the Japanese painting can be said to project “correctly” what viewers “in fact” see.
 One painting is not a “better” picture of the world than the other.
 The European and Asian artists simply approached the problem of picture-making differently.”

-It is factual that Korin is not internationally famous, unlike a few Japanese artists who are widely known.
-However, fame and stunning art is not always a natural flow.
-Also, the art world is extremely broad and some styles have hit the imagination more and received greater international attention.
+It is factual that Korin is not internationally famous unlike a few Japanese artists who are widely known.
+However, fame and stunning art doesn’t always go hand in hand and of course the art world is extremely broad and some styles have hit the imagination more and received greater international attention.

-Despite this, the legacy of Korin is powerful in modern Japan because he is rightly known for being distinctive and enhancing the richness of Japanese art.
-On top of this, the more you focus on his art then the more it becomes apparent that his unique style appeals today – just like it appealed greatly to Hoitsu.
-Therefore, Korin leaves behind a lasting legacy because you can visualize high society in the golden periods of Kyoto and Nara when viewing his art.
+Despite this, the legacy of Korin is powerful in modern Japan and he is rightly known for being distinctive and enhancing the richness of Japanese art.
+Also, the more you focus on his art then the more clear it becomes that his unique style appeals today just like it appealed greatly to Hoitsu.
+Therefore, Korin left a lasting legacy and when you view the more refined artwork of Korin you can visualize high society in the golden periods of Kyoto and Nara.

 Modern Tokyo News is part of the Modern Tokyo Times group